yingweiwo

 Additional Infomation

-See also: Ixazomib (has active moiety).
+See also: Ixazomib (with active moiety).

-Ninlaro in combination with lenalidomide and dexamethasone is indicated for the treatment of adult patients with multiple myeloma who have received at least one prior therapy.
+Drug Indications Nilaro in combination with lenalidomide and dexamethasone is indicated for the treatment of adult patients with multiple myeloma who have received at least one prior therapy.

 Treatment of systemic light chain amyloidosis